gerardopena/weatherApp/README.md

-# weatherApp Gerardo was here
+# weatherApp Gerardo was here again